Have you ever pulled a muscle?

 And when you do, you definitely know it!

 When you pull one the pain can range from mild, like a minor neck strain you get from turning your head the wrong way, to very severe, such as a lower back injury that leaves you unable to walk for days.

-Just last week there was a gentleman in one of our clinics in agony.
+Just last week, a gentleman was in agony in one of our clinics

 He hobbled in, dragging his leg behind him, barely able to walk and asked: